rcmorano/docker-autocommit/README.md

 Because from the PoV of having the minimum dependencies (and maximum cross-distro support), 'bash' and the 'inotify-tools' suite looked good.

-But I have some other branch around to implement it in ruby.

-### Why not contribute to 'docker' project directly?

-Because this is just a PoC :]

 # Installation

 Install depends: